A missing helicopter carrying 5 Marines is located in California mountains

 "We're watching this closely and again our thoughts are for the best," National Security Council spokesperson John Kirby said.

-About 99 feet (30 meters) long, the CH-53E Super Stallion is the largest and heaviest helicopter in the military.
-It can move troops and equipment over rugged terrain in bad weather, including at night, according to the Marine Corps website.
+About 99 feet (30 meters) long, the CH-53E Super Stallion can move troops and equipment over rugged terrain in bad weather, including at night, according to the Marine Corps website.
 It is also nicknamed the "hurricane maker" because of the amount of downwash generated from its three engines.

 Two CH-53E helicopters were used in the civil war-torn capital of Mogadishu, Somalia, in January 1990 to rescue American and foreign allies from the U.S. embassy.